nishtha2405/nishtha2405/README.md

 <br>
 </div>

-I am a pre-final year CSE undergrad student at AKGEC, Ghaziabad.

- -   Pronouns: She/her 🙋🏻‍♀️
+   - 🙋🏻‍♀️ Pronouns: She/Her

- -   A Machine Learning and Research Enthusiast.
+   - 💻 Passionate about all things tech

- -   Currently working on GenAI.
+   - 🌱 Currently working on becoming the best version of myself

- -   Looking for opportunities where I can utilise my current skills and can learn more from the people i work with.
+   - 🎯 Seeking opportunities to apply my skills while learning from amazing people

- -   How to reach me: pandeynishtha03@gmail.com
+   - 📱 How to reach me: pandeynishtha03@gmail.com

 <h3 align="center">🛠 My Tech Stack</h3>